U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Travel Management Planning Background Information

-The information gathered during these comment periods will help guide management of the roads and trails in the planning area for the next two decades, including which roads and trails are designated open, limited, or closed, including the designation of roads and trails for different types of travel.
+The information gathered during the comment periods helped inform the route designation process that will help guide management of the roads and trails in the planning area for the next two decades, including which roads and trails are designated open, limited, or closed, including the designation of roads and trails for different types of travel.

-The BLM’s Travel Management Plan will address different types of travel on BLM lands, from hiking and horseback riding to motorcycles and off-highway vehicles.
-It will address which routes should be open to certain uses, which should be closed, and whether new routes should be developed.
+The BLM’s Travel Management Plan addresses different types of travel on BLM lands, ranging from hiking and horseback riding to motorcycles and off-highway vehicles.
+It addresses which routes should be open to certain uses, which should be closed, and whether new routes should be developed.

 The Planning Process